 Thanks to smartphones, apps and mobile internet access, the mobile phone is now a key battleground in the fight for new business and customers' attention.

 Although the pace of technological change gives you the chance to try innovative techniques and ideas, there are still opportunities for more traditional kinds of mobile marketing, like text message campaigns and WhatsApp marketing.

 One of the main attractions of mobile marketing is that mobile phones are almost always switched on and people usually have them to hand.
 That means that text messages (or SMSs) are usually read.

 Mobile internet is growing fast

-What's more, the mobile phone has become the first place people turn in all kinds of situations: to check for directions or to look up the price of a product, for example — indeed, to find any information online.
+What's more, the mobile phone has become the first place that people turn in all kinds of situations: to check for directions or to look up the price of a product, for example - indeed, to find any information online.
 Because people use their phones in these ways, your business can benefit hugely from intelligent mobile marketing.

 Mobile marketing improves satisfaction

 For small businesses in particular, the mobile phone offers exciting opportunities to improve customer service and satisfaction.
 Texting and emailing customers on their mobile phones can be part of a better, more personal service.
 Sending details of promotions and events can boost business.

 If you're more ambitious, you can create your own mobile app.
 But whatever you do, you need to optimise your website for mobile devices so that people using smartphones can find what they're looking for.
 With the mobile landscape still evolving, don't regard mobile marketing as separate to your other marketing efforts - it's becoming harder to determine where online marketing ends and mobile marketing begins.